 Let me say at the start that I’m not an expert.
-I just read a lot, especially about the emerging science of the microbiome (the 2-3 kg lump of different bacterial species that inhabit your large bowel – your colon – and which do an astonishing amount of work to keep us healthy).
+I just read a lot, especially about the emerging science of the microbiome (the 2-3 kg lump of hundreds of bacterial species that inhabit your large bowel and which do an astonishing amount of work to keep us healthy).

 But I do spend a lot of my time with patients chatting about food, and I thought I would summarise my current ‘world view’.

 The following principles are not so much about the quality of your food, though the bulk of what you eat should be fresh, low chemical and ideally zero-antibiotic!

 You are always eating for two.
 What do I mean by this?
 The microbiome needs feeding, and feeding it well should be your first priority.
 These bacteria – especially the ‘good’ bacteria – eat soluble and insoluble fibers.
 Without fibres, bacterial numbers shrink.
 Less bacteria might mean they do less of the good work or even let other ‘baddies’ move in and take their space.
 It’s a competitive compost heap, down in your large bowel.